AIDocPrivy

 When to Use Which Method

 Traditional OCR: Useful when you need raw text output for search indexing or full-text analysis, and do not need structured field extraction.
+Good for archival digitization projects where searchability is the goal.

 AI-powered extraction: Best for mixed-format documents from multiple sources, multi-language documents, and workflows where accuracy and speed both matter.
 This is the most versatile approach and the direction the industry is moving.
+For any workflow that requires handling documents from multiple vendors or in multiple formats, AI extraction delivers the best combination of accuracy, flexibility, and efficiency.

 Try AI Extraction for Free